 National Hamburger Day

 National Hamburger Day is a day to celebrate one of the cornerstone foods of Western civilization – the hamburger!
-While this food was initially invented in Germany, it’s popularity has spread like wildfire throughout the United States and Canada.
+While this food was initially invented in Germany, its popularity has spread like wildfire throughout the United States and Canada.
 Which is probably why May 28th was earmarked as a day to celebrate the burger.

 History of National Hamburger Day

-No one really knows when this holiday was created but it must have been created by someone who loved the burger.
+No one really knows when this holiday was created, but it must have been created by someone who loved the burger.
 Of course, no one really knows the history of the burger either, although food historians do have some ideas on the subject.

 It’s believed that the modern hamburger can be traced all the way back to ancient civilizations such as Egypt.
-The Egyptians would prepare a ground meat that was formed into patties and spiced with various spices.
+The Egyptians would prepare ground meat that was formed into patties and spiced with various spices.

 Eventually, the ground meat of the Mongolian army made it to Russia where it was transformed into Steak Tartare – a raw beef delicacy.
-During the 16th century, Steak Tartare would travel from Russia to Germany via trade routes from a Russian port to the port of Hamburg, Germany.
+During the 16th century, Steak Tartare traveled from Russia to Germany via trade routes from a Russian port to the port of Hamburg, Germany.
 And it’s there where it really began to transform itself into the dish we all know and love today.

-Hamburg Steaks, as they now were called became popular among German sailors.
-These Hamburg Steaks were then introduced to the U.S by German immigrants that migrated there during the 18th and 19th centuries.
-From there it transformed into the American hamburger.
+Hamburg Steaks, as they were now called, became popular among German sailors.
+These Hamburg Steaks were then introduced to the U.S. by German immigrants that migrated there during the 18th and 19th centuries.
+From there, it transformed into the American hamburger.

 Hot and Juicy Hamburger Facts

-- Hamburgers account for almost half of all sandwiches sold
+- Hamburgers account for almost half of all sandwiches sold.

-- McDonald’s sells 75 burgers each second (or 270,000 burgers an hour!)
+- McDonald’s sells 75 burgers each second (or 270,000 burgers an hour!).

-- The oldest burger chain in the United States is White Castle
+- The oldest burger chain in the United States is White Castle.

-- Cheese became a popular addition to hamburgers during the 1920s
+- Cheese became a popular addition to hamburgers during the 1920s.

-- American GI’s during WWII tried to rename hamburgers as “Liberty Sandwiches”
+- American GIs during WWII tried to rename hamburgers as “Liberty Sandwiches”.

 Celebrating National Hamburger Day